sccn/sccn.github.io/tutorials/02_Quickstart/quickstart.md

 ![Image:Pop_loadset.png]({{ site.baseurl }}/assets/images/Pop_loadset.png)

-To learn how to create EEGLAB datasets from your own data, see the tutorial on [Importing data and data events](/A01:_Importing_Continuous_Epoched_Data "wikilink").
+To learn how to create EEGLAB datasets from your data, see the tutorial on [Importing data and data events](/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.html).

-Select the tutorial file "eeglab_data.set" which is distributed with the toolbox, located in the "sample_data" folder of EEGLAB.
+Select the tutorial file "eeglab_data.set", which is distributed with the toolbox, located in the "sample_data" folder of EEGLAB.
 Then press *Open*.

-When the dataset is loaded by EEGLAB, the main EEGLAB window shows relevant information about it -- its number of channels, sampling rate, etc.
+After EEGLAB loads the dataset, the main EEGLAB window shows relevant information about it -- its number of channels, sampling rate, etc.